-Additionally, adverse effects upon the oil and gas industry relating to climate change, including growing public concern about the environmental impact of climate change, may also adversely affect demand for the Group's services.
+Additionally, adverse effects upon the oil and gas industry relating to climate changes, including growing public concern about the environmental impact of climate change, may also adversely affect demand for the Group's services.
 For example, increased regulation of greenhouse gases or other concerns relating to climate change may reduce the demand for oil and gas in the future or create greater incentives for the use of alternative energy sources.
-Any long-term material adverse effect on the oil and gas industry could have a significant financial and operational adverse impact on the Group's business, including capital expenditures to upgrade the Group's future drilling rigs, which the Group cannot predict with certainty at this time.
+Any long-term material adverse effect on the oil and gas industry could have a significant financial and operational adverse impact on the Group's business, including capital expenditures to upgrade the Group's future drilling units, which the Group cannot predict with certainty at this time.
+In general, the industry is under increasing pressure to act upon international climate responsibilities, and the requirements could cause the Group to incur additional compliance costs.